 The drying speed of a shirt is important because it affects how well the shirt works to keep you cool.
 A running shirt acts like a second layer of skin while you wear it.
 Your body sweats as it builds up heat, and the evaporation of that sweat is what cools you down.
 A shirt needs to have the same characteristics.
 Sweat needs to evaporate quickly from a soaked shirt to cool you down, and one that dries more slowly will cause your body to retain heat and not cool off as quickly.

-To test each shirt, we put them all in the wash and weighed them after the spin dry; this gave us a "saturated" weight that we could then compare to as the shirts dried.
-We then put the shirts into the dryer individually and pulled them out to weigh them every five minutes.
+To test each shirt, we put them all in the wash and weighed them after the spin cycle; this gave us a "saturated" weight that we could then compare to as the shirts dried.
+We then put them into the dryer individually and pulled them out to weigh them every five minutes.
 This gave us a nice graph of how quickly each shirt would return to its dry weight.

-We also took these shirts out into the real world in a variety of conditions ranging from extremely hot desert trails in Tucson and around Grand Junction to much cooler high elevations in Colorado's Elk Mountains.
+We also took these shirts out into the real world in a variety of conditions ranging from extremely hot desert trails in Santa Fe, NM and Grand Junction, CO to much cooler high elevations in Colorado's Elk Mountains.
 While most of what we experienced directly related to our standardized drying test, some comfort issues arose that we didn't expect.
-For example, the Under Armor Tech 2.0, a typically functional exercise shirt, became heavy and excessively stretchy when it was saturated with sweat.
-Other shirts, such as the Arc'teryx Motus Crew seemed to hold on to just the right amount of moisture to improve evaporative cooling but not so much as to make us feel saturated.
+For example, the Nathan Rise, a typically functional exercise shirt, became heavy and excessively bouncy when it was saturated with sweat.
+Other shirts, such as the UA Streaker Run seemed to hold on to just the right amount of moisture to improve evaporative cooling but not so much as to make us feel saturated.

 Features & Versatility

-Let's be real… versatile.
-We use our running shirts for all kinds of activities that aren't running.
+Let's be real — we use our running shirts for all kinds of activities that aren't running.
 We do this because these shirts are effective at keeping us from feeling saturated; they wick moisture from the skin and generally dry quickly.
 These attributes make for excellent shirts while climbing, biking, backpacking, and even just working around in the garden.

 In this category, our goal was to figure out which shirts worked best in a variety of situations, which often demands that a shirt be comfortable, allow for freedom of movement, and be durable for use as a base layer.

-Another notable shirt for versatility is the Brooks Distance.
+Another notable shirt for versatility is the Vuori Strato.
 The outrageously soft polyester material made this one of our favorites for all kinds of activities.
-While it doesn't have the layering comfort and durability of the Rhythm Tee, it does have soft fabric; we would often pull it on first thing in the morning Saturday and leave it on for a bike ride to the farmers market, back home, and on an afternoon run before throwing it in the wash.
+While it doesn't have the layering comfort and durability of the Rhythm Tee, it does have soft fabric; we would often pull it on first thing in the morning and leave it on for a bike ride to the farmers market, lounging back home, and on an afternoon run before throwing it in the wash.
 We just didn't want to take it off and loved the casual look of the shirt.